Help assess nutritional imbalances and inform personalised diet and lifestyle recommendations, to support wellbeing.

 Although it is possible to get very effective results without testing; in certain situations, additional testing can give us unique information about your physiology, which we can use to formulate more tailored health programs to address the specific biochemical imbalances that may be negatively impacting your health and causing your performance to suffer.

 Most of the specialised health tests that I can provide are not currently (or routinely) available via the NHS.

 I am a trained practitioner with a number of reputable private laboratories (including Genova Diagnostics, DNAFit, Nordic Labs, InVivo, Cambridge Nutritional Sciences). to interpret a wide range non-invasive specialised tests.

 Although, there are a number of other very useful functional tests available, some of the key tests include:

 Organic Acids Testing (OAT)

 Organic acids are molecules that are naturally produced in our body during various biochemical processes. including: energy production, detoxification, digestion and intestinal microbial activity.
-Abnormal concentrations of organic acids in the urine can help us pinpoint specific imbalances that may be contributing towards specific health or performance issues, such as: vitamin and mineral deficiencies, increased oxidative stress that may be driving inflammation and slower recovery from exercise, neurotransmitter imbalances which provide insight into symptoms such as anxiety and insomnia, bacterial and fungal microbial imbalances in the gut, creatine levels as an indicator of hydration status and many more.
+Abnormal concentrations of organic acids in the urine can help us pinpoint specific imbalances that may be contributing towards specific female health or performance issues, such as: vitamin and mineral deficiencies, increased oxidative stress that may be driving inflammation and slower recovery from exercise, neurotransmitter imbalances which provide insight into symptoms such as anxiety and insomnia, bacterial and fungal microbial imbalances in the gut, creatine levels as an indicator of hydration status and many more.
 With over 70 markers, the OATs test provides a comprehensive metabolic snapshot of our health.

 Vitamin and Mineral Testing (Nutritional Assessment)